stolostron/rhacm-docs/compliance/cis_policy_ctrl.md

 ### drishti-cis

-The `drishti-cis` component runs the aqua-security kube-bench tool against the artifacts that are collected by the `cis-crawler` and stores the results in `cis-controller-mino` object store.
+The `drishti-cis` component runs the aqua-security kube-bench tool against the artifacts that are collected by the `cis-crawler` and stores the results in `cis-controller-minio` object store.
 By default, it scans the artifacts every 24 hours.
 To change the frequency, complete the following steps:

 1. Edit the configmap, `<helm-release>-drishti-cis-config`.
    ```